 Coupons may be a good way to save money if they are for the items you and your family need and want.
 If coupons save you money, you should definitely use them.

-The beauty of being frugal, allows us to live richly in ways that we choose.
+The beauty of being frugal is that it allows us to live richly in ways that we choose.
 While I mean that metaphorically, I also mean that literally.
 How I chose to live frugally may be different from how someone else does and that’s okay.
 I certainly do not want readers to think I look down on coupon use if it saves your family money.

 The goal of this website is to encourage living well on less and to save money, resources, and time.
 If your version of frugal living involves coupons and you enjoy it, by all means, clip away.